Conformal Geometry and Regularization of Disclinations by a Cosmological Constant in $(2+1)$ Dimensions: Regularization via Cosmological Constant

+This qualitative difference between the signs of the cosmological term is consistent with reduced-gravity analyses such as Grumiller and Jackiw~\cite{Grumiller2007} and with earlier studies of Liouville gravity in lower-dimensional settings~\cite{Jackiw1985LowerDimensionalGravity,DeserJackiw1984LiouvilleGravity}, where exact solutions occur only for positive exponential coupling, while the negative case lacks closed-form metrics.

-The behavior shown in Fig.~\ref{fig:omega} reveals that, close to the defect core, the slope of $\Omega(r)$ is fixed by the matching condition and is independent of $\Lambda$.
-For $\Lambda>0$ (red curve), the Liouville term enhances infrared suppression, resulting in a compact geometry.
-For $\Lambda<0$ (blue curve), $\Omega(r)$ bends upward beyond the crossover scale $r_c\sim 1/a$, signaling the transition to a hyperbolic-like geometry with negative curvature and divergent spatial volume.
+The behavior shown in Fig.~\ref{fig:omega} reveals that, close to the defect core, the behavior of $\Omega(r)$ is governed by the local conical structure and is essentially independent of $\Lambda$.
+For $\Lambda>0$ (red curve), the Liouville term induces a stronger infrared decay of the conformal factor, resulting in a regularized infrared geometry.
+For $\Lambda<0$ (blue curve), $\Omega(r)$ bends upward beyond the crossover scale $r_c\sim a^{-1/\alpha}$, signaling the transition to a hyperbolic-like geometry with negative curvature.
 The $\Lambda=0$ case (black curve) interpolates between these regimes, corresponding to the classical conical geometry without large-distance modulation.